piotr-yuxuan/chinese-huawen/README.md

 An ideogram in standard text is rendered correctly but when typed in `\foreignlanguage` just produces a `?` character.

-## Technical points and misc

-### Chinese language

-Chinese language is a fascinating boustrophedon, stoichedon Eastern language.
-Yes, those two words are uncommon but I learned them some days ago and I think they rock!

-Please feel free to point out English mistakes!
-The most obnoxious-English-written parts have been translated from French, please forgive it 😉

 ### Compilation

 I use the XeLaTeX compiler.